What to Wear to a Tech Conference A Modern Style Guide

 Avoiding Overdressing or Underdressing

-- Overdressed Example: Full three-piece suit at a casual startup forum might seem stiff.
+• Overdressed Example: A full three-piece suit at a casual startup forum might seem stiff.

 Tech Conference Faux Pas